I Said to Myself 'My Attention Span Is Shot'. Here’s How I Got It Back

 Of course, it wasn’t all enlightenment and deep focus.
 There were moments when I felt too aware—of how often I’d used my phone to avoid uncomfortable feelings, of how much I relied on screens to fill silences or to engage in rote activity just to pass the time.

 I also discovered that boredom is a skill I’d completely lost.
 I’d forgotten how to just be—to sit with a thought, to let my mind wander without external stimulation.
-For a while, this was deeply uncomfortable, and I became more aware of the persistent feelings that would surface in those quiet moments.
+For a while, this was deeply uncomfortable, and I became more aware of the persistent feelings that would surface in those quiet moments, including some classic mental filter cognitive distortions.
 But then, like a muscle stretching after years of disuse, my capacity for boredom expanded.
 I stopped fearing it.
 Simple actions like drinking water or chewing gum helped me manage moments of restlessness and keep my focus.

 I even noticed my dreams became more vivid—likely because I wasn’t falling asleep to the blue glow of a screen.
 I started sleeping better, waking up less groggy, and feeling (dare I say it) a little more human.
-These changes contributed to my overall well being and mood.
+Prioritizing quality sleep became essential for my cognitive function and overall well-being.
+I found it helpful to stick to a regular sleep schedule, which made my rest deeper and my mental performance sharper.
+These changes contributed to my overall well being and mood, and reduced the sense of overwhelmed digital consumption as a modern stressor.
 I also observed that as I became less stressed, my heart rate and blood pressure seemed to settle, making relaxation and sleep even more restorative.

 The Not-So-Perfect Recovery to Restore Balance